 Dr. Gail Stevenson holds a Ph.D. in Economics and has worked in global higher education for more than 30 years.
-She comes with broad and deep regional background in both Scandinavia and Russia.
-She worked in Norway at the University of Oslo and the Norwegian National Committee for Norwegian Youth Organizations (NIU/LNU), was a guest researcher at PRIO (Peace Research Institute Oslo) and has a cand. mag. degree from the University of Oslo.
-She studied in St. Petersburg, was a Fulbright guest lecturer in Minsk, worked as the Director of the American Collegiate Consortium in Moscow for several years and has a B.A. in Russian.
+She comes with a broad and deep regional background in both Scandinavia and Russia.
+She worked in Norway at the University of Oslo and the Norwegian National Committee for Norwegian Youth Organizations (NIU/LNU), was a guest researcher at PRIO (Peace Research Institute Oslo), and has a cand. mag. degree from the University of Oslo.
+She studied in St. Petersburg, was a Fulbright guest lecturer in Minsk, worked as the Director of the American Collegiate Consortium in Moscow for several years, and has a B.A. in Russian.
 She joined the ICCI in 2011 as the U.S.-based Russia Program Director.

 Lars Nordberg has a long career working on a variety of international environmental issues, focused especially on air quality and water resources.
 He worked for the Swedish Geological Survey from 1967-82 before moving to the Swedish environmental agency, focusing on air and water quality as a Director; and then served at the UN Economic Commission for Europe (UNECE) Secretariat in Geneva from 1988-2000.
-Since 2000, Lars has focused especially on issues related to Asia, including on the Atmospheric Brown Cloud (ABC), air quality and water resources, working as a consultant for various governments and UN agencies (including ICCI efforts on decreasing open agricultural burning).
-He worked as adviser to Sida on programs related to air pollution from 2001-2010.
+Since 2000, Lars has focused especially on issues related to Asia, including on the Atmospheric Brown Cloud (ABC), air quality, and water resources, working as a consultant for various governments and UN agencies (including ICCI efforts on decreasing open agricultural burning).
+He worked as an adviser to Sida on programs related to air pollution from 2001-2010.
 Lars joined ICCI as Himalayas Regional Coordinator in January 2013.